PG31. Missing Families

 1.5

-If the expectant mother is a child, then Missing from Care, Home and Education Procedure should be followed.
+If the expectant mother is a child, then the Missing from Care, Home and Education Procedure should be followed.

 1.6